ahmed425/Android-Task/README.md

 Android Native Framework

 # Language:
-The app is implemented using both Kotlin (Kotlin Repository Link: https://github.com/ahmed425/Android-Task/tree/With-Kotlin) and Java (In this Repository)
+The app is implemented using both Java (In this Repository), and Kotlin (Kotlin Repository Link: https://github.com/ahmed425/Android-Task/tree/With-Kotlin).

 # Pattern Used:
 MVVM pattern.